-We have sought feedback on a proposal for a new pedestrian crossing on Wilkinson Avenue at the intersection with King Street, Birmingham Gardens.
+We sought feedback on a proposal for a new pedestrian crossing on Wilkinson Avenue at the intersection with King Street, Birmingham Gardens.
 The proposal also included a new footpath and the relocation of a bus stop.

 This proposed project will improve pedestrian safety and amenity in this area, as well as increase the accessibility of public transport.
 This project is in response to community requests to address safety between King Street and Blue Gum Road and also follows the occurrence of traffic incidents at the intersection.